jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: The Unauthorized Canlis LEGO Set
-  desc: Canlis brought to life in (unauthorized) LEGO.
-The set includes Chef Aisha
-    in her whites, the Canlis brothers mid-idea, and of course, the legendary Japanese maple tree.
+  desc: Nearly as prized as three James Beard Awards, this unofficial set unofficially includes Chef Aisha in her whites, the Canlis brothers upholding an old-fashioned dress code, and of course, the iconic Japanese Black Pine.
+Dinner not included.
 Designed with help from Zac Schwiet and The Minifig Co.
-  year: 2024
+  year: 2022
   type: Objects
   price: 45
   purchase_url: